Charles T. Lanham as a Major General

 July 9, 1944 - March 2, 1945

-Charles T. Lanham was born in Washington, D.C., on September 14, 1902.
+Charles T. Lanham was born in Washington, D.C. on September 14, 1902.

 He entered the US Military

-Academy on July 3, 1920 and graduated 73 out of 406 on June 12,
+Academy on July 3, 1920 and graduated 73 out of 405 on June 12,

 1924.

-On that date he was commissioned a 2nd Lieutenant of Infantry. he
+On that date he was commissioned a 2nd Lieutenant of Infantry.

-was promoted to 1st Lieutenant on
+Lanham was promoted to 1st

 On February 18, 1935 he was